Julia Görges: 2014: Out of top 100, downfall

-At the French Open, Görges lost in the second round to Eugenie Bouchard of Canada in three sets.
+At the French Open, Görges lost in the second round to Eugenie Bouchard, in three sets.
 Partnering Anna-Lena Grönefeld in the doubles, she lost in the first round to the unseeded pair Dominika Cibulková and Kirsten Flipkens.
-However, in the mixed doubles partnering Nenad Zimonjić, Görges had a more successful run, reaching her first Grand Slam final.
+However, in the mixed doubles partnering Nenad Zimonjić, Görges had a more successful run, reaching her first major final.
 The German-Serbian pair lost to the unseeded Grönefeld and Jean-Julien Rojer in three sets.

 At Wimbledon, Görges lost in the first round to the eventual semifinalist Lucie Šafářová in two tie-breaks.
 In the doubles event, she partnered her fellow German, Grönefeld.
 The pair fell in the quarterfinals to Petkovic and Rybáriková.
 The following week, she competed at the Gastein Ladies where she lost to Stefanie Vögele in the first round.
 At the Swedish Open, Görges defeated the seventh seed María Teresa Torró Flor in the first round to book a second round clash with another Spaniard, Sílvia Soler Espinosa, losing in three sets.
 In doubles, Görges was the top seed alongside Katarzyna Piter, but they could only make the quarterfinals, losing to the British pairing of Jocelyn Rae and Anna Smith.

-At the US Open in New York, Görges fought a spirited first round match against the 11th-seeded Flavia Pennetta, losing in a three-setter.
+At the US Open in New York, Görges fought a spirited first-round match against the 11th-seeded Flavia Pennetta, losing in a three-setter.
 She then competed at the Coupe Banque Nationale in Québec where she was seeded fifth.
 She reached the quarterfinals, after defeating Stéphanie Dubois and Melanie Oudin.
 She then defeated Andrea Hlaváčková to face Mirjana Lučić-Baroni in the last four, but lost to the eventual tournament champion.
 Partnering Hlaváčková in the doubles, she made it to the final, but lost in straight sets to Lucie Hradecká and Lučić-Baroni.